awsdocs/amazon-aurora-user-guide/doc_source/USER_CopySnapshot.md

 You can copy a snapshot that has been encrypted using an AWS KMS encryption key\.
 If you copy an encrypted snapshot, the copy of the snapshot must also be encrypted\.
 If you copy an encrypted snapshot within the same AWS Region, you can encrypt the copy with the same KMS encryption key as the original snapshot, or you can specify a different KMS encryption key\.
 If you copy an encrypted snapshot across regions, you can't use the same KMS encryption key for the copy as used for the source snapshot, because KMS keys are region\-specific\.
 Instead, you must specify a KMS key valid in the destination AWS Region\.

-You can also encrypt a copy of an unencrypted snapshot\.
-This way, you can quickly add encryption to a previously unencrypted DB cluster\.
-That is, you can create a snapshot of your DB cluster when you are ready to encrypt it, and then create a copy of that snapshot and specify a KMS encryption key to encrypt that snapshot copy\.
-You can then restore an encrypted DB cluster from the encrypted snapshot\.
+**Note**

-For Amazon Aurora DB cluster snapshots, you also have the option to leave the DB cluster snapshot unencrypted and instead specify a KMS encryption key when restoring\.
-The restored DB cluster is encrypted using the specified key\.
+For Amazon Aurora DB cluster snapshots, you can't encrypt an unencrypted DB cluster snapshot when you copy the snapshot\.

 ## Copying Snapshots Across AWS Regions<a name="USER_CopySnapshot.AcrossRegions"></a>